stelltec/aerlytix-website-v2/src/privacy-policy.md

 We may share your data with the parties set out below for the purposes set out in the table above.

-- *Internal third parties*, being other companies in the Aerlytix group
+- Internal third parties, being other companies in the Aerlytix group
-- *External third parties* being service providers who offer IT and administration services
+- External third parties being service providers who offer IT and administration services
-- *Professional advisers* including lawyers, bankers, auditors and insurers who provide consultancy, banking, legal, insurance and accounting services
+- Professional advisers including lawyers, bankers, auditors and insurers who provide consultancy, banking, legal, insurance and accounting services
 - The Revenue Commissioners, regulators and other authorities

 ### Data protection